mbattey58/cept/README.markdown

-There are two functions you can use to send requests, one takes care of configuring everything and sending the request, the other only returns headers and URL and required the client code to send the request to the server; this last method is required when dealing with multi-stage requests like multi-part uploads (example code provided).
+There are two functions you can use to send requests, one takes care of configuring everything and sending the request, the other only returns headers and URL and requires the client code to send the request to the server; this last method is required when dealing with multi-stage requests like multi-part uploads (example code provided).